MiczFlor/RPi-Jukebox-RFID/docs/userguide/bluetooth-audio-buttons.md

 ## Bluetooth Audio Buttons

-When a bluetooth sound device (headphone, speakers) connects attempt to automatically listen to it\'s buttons (play, next, etc.)
+When a bluetooth sound device (headphone, speakers) connects attempt to automatically listen to it's buttons (play, next, etc.)

 The bluetooth input device name is matched automatically from the bluetooth sound card device name.
 During boot up, it is uncertain if the